-Dr Alexander Hensby is a Lecturer in Sociology in the School of Social Policy, Social Research at the University of Kent, and a Research Fellow for the University’s Student Success (EDI) Project.
+Dr Alexander Hensby is a Lecturer in Sociology in the School of Social Policy, Social Research at the University of Kent.
+He is co-director of the Centre for the Study of Social and Political Movements, and a Research Fellow in Student Success.
 He completed his first degree in sociology at the University of York, followed by a Master's at the University of Cambridge.
-Alex taught sociology at Cambridge and Roehampton universities for four years before moving to the University of Edinburgh, where he received his PhD in 2014.
+Dr Hensby taught sociology at Cambridge and Roehampton universities for four years before moving to the University of Edinburgh, where he received his PhD in 2014.

 Dr Hensby’s principal research and teaching interests include social movements, political participation, race and ethnicity in higher education, and globalisation.
 He is the author of two books, Participation and Non-Participation in Student Activism (2017), and Theorizing Global Studies (2011, with Darren J. O’Byrne).